Zero day definition

-A zero-day is a security flaw that has not yet been patched by the vendor and can be exploited and turned into a powerful but fragile weapon.
-Governments discover, purchase, and use zero-days for military, intelligence and law enforcement purposes — a controversial practice, as it leaves society defenseless against other attackers who discover the same vulnerability.
+A zero day is a security flaw that has not yet been patched by the vendor and can be exploited and turned into a powerful weapon.
+Governments discover, purchase, and use zero days for military, intelligence and law enforcement purposes — a controversial practice, as it leaves society defenseless against other attackers who discover the same vulnerability.

 Unlike the grey market that restricts sales to approved governments, the black market will sell to anyone, including organized crime, drug cartels, and countries like North Korea or Iran who are excluded from the grey market.